Alan Owston

 Owston collected or arranged to have collected a wide range of marine specimens, notably fish from Japan and China, a collection once hailed "one of the most important collections of its kind".
 Carnegie Museum of Natural History Pittsburgh has a collection of 1,364 of his Asian fishes.
-Some other animals named after him include the fish Trismegistus owstoni, a clam, a frog, and woodpecker.
+Some other animals named after him include the fish Roughskin dogfish, Centroscymnus owstonii; the Trismegistus owstoni; a clam, a frog, and woodpecker.

 His bird collection was also hailed for "the prodigious number of bird specimens".

 His collections can be found in many museums today, notably the Smithsonian collection of his reptiles, birds and fish.

 He is also noted for his deep-sea sponge collection at the Natural History Museum, London which also has a charming Victorian photographic portrait of him from Japan with one of his giant sponges.